percona/postgres/contrib/pg_tde/documentation/docs/faq.md

 To control user access to the databases, you can use role-based access control (RBAC).

 WAL files are encrypted globally across the entire PostgreSQL cluster using the same encryption keys.
 Users don't interact with WAL files as these are used by the database management system to ensure data integrity and durability.
+AÅ: Again, WAL encryption hould probably not be mentioned as if it was a feature already.

 ## Are my backups safe?
 Can I restore from them?